 The Mechanics

-Key word: average.
-Some conversions will cost more than your target.
+The key word is average.
+Some conversions will cost more.
 Some will cost less.
-Google aims to hit your target as an average over time ā not per conversion.
+Google aims to hit your target as a mean over time ā not per conversion.

 What Target CPA Does